Cancer and Your Finances

 - need to pay palliative care, funeral, burial or cremation costs

-- have a terminal illness with a life expectancy of two years or less
+- have a terminal illness with a life expectancy of 2 years or less

-- are unable to ever return to work (permanent incapacity)
+- are unable to ever return to work (called permanent incapacity)

 How to access super early